Elisabeth Hasselbeck

-Elisabeth DelPadre Hasselbeck (née Filarski; born May 28, 1977) is an American retired television personality and talk show host.
-Hasselbeck rose to prominence in 2001 as a contestant on the second season of the American version of Survivor, where she finished in fourth place.
-She married NFL quarterback Tim Hasselbeck the following year.
+Elisabeth DelPadre Hasselbeck (née Filarski; born May 28, 1977) is an American television personality and talk show host.
+She rose to prominence in 2001 as a contestant on the second season of the American version of Survivor, where she finished in fourth place.
+She married NFL player Tim Hasselbeck the following year.

 From 2003 to 2013, Hasselbeck appeared as a co-host on the ABC daytime talk show The View, where she became known for her conservative views on sociopolitical issues.
-With her co-hosts Joy Behar, Whoopi Goldberg, Sherri Shepherd, and Barbara Walters, she was awarded the Daytime Emmy Award for Outstanding Talk Show Host during the 36th Daytime Emmy Awards in 2009.
-Thereafter, Hasselbeck was a co-host on Fox & Friends from 2013 to 2015, and has since retired from television.
+With her co-hosts Joy Behar, Rosie O’Donnell, Whoopi Goldberg, Sherri Shepherd, and Barbara Walters, she was awarded the Daytime Emmy Award for Outstanding Talk Show Host during the 36th Daytime Emmy Awards in 2009.
+Thereafter, Hasselbeck was a co-host on Fox & Friends from 2013 to 2015.

 Early life and education

 Hasselbeck was born Elisabeth DelPadre Filarski on May 28, 1977, in Cranston, Rhode Island.
-She is the daughter of architect Kenneth Filarski and school teacher and lawyer Elizabeth DelPadre.
-Her brother, Kenneth, Jr., is a practicing attorney.
-Their father is of Polish descent and their mother is of Italian ancestry.
+She is the daughter of architect Kenneth Filarski and school teacher and lawyer Elizabeth DelPadre; her conservative views contrast those of her parents, who are liberals.
+She has a younger brother, Kenneth Jr. Their father is of Polish descent and their mother is of Italian descent.
+She attended St. Mary Academy in East Providence, where she graduated in 1995.

-Hasselbeck was raised Catholic and attended St. Mary School in Cranston, followed by St. Mary Academy – Bay View in East Providence, where she graduated in 1995.
-She then attended Boston College, where she captained the women's softball team for two seasons, winning consecutive Big East championships.
+Hasselbeck attended Boston College, where she captained the women's softball team for two seasons, winning consecutive Big East championships.
 With concentrations on large scale paintings and industrial design, Hasselbeck graduated with a BFA in 1999.
 Hasselbeck started working for Puma in 1998, while attending Boston College.
 After graduation, she worked for Puma shoes as a member of its design team before her television career.